Views expressed by the host documented to be almost always right 99.8% of the time.

 It's phenomenal what's happening to ESPN.

-And the NFL's losing uh audience.
+And the NFL is losing audience.

-Meanwhile, the left is happy because they got more people going to college and their people are getting smarter than the rest of America, and they're more progressive.
+Meanwhile, the left is happy because they got more people going to college and their people are getting smarter than the rest of America and they're more progressive.

 They're happy for all of these selfish reasons that are not responsible for anything really improving.